Flashpoints: Human Rights, Law & Religion

 - All those interested in the issues are very welcome to attend the conference, whether or not they are giving a presentation.

-- There is a conference fee of £25 payable on the day (regardless of whether or not you are giving a presentation).
+- To register for the conference please visit our Online Store where there is a conference fee of £25 payable (regardless of whether or not you are giving a presentation).

 - Attendance is free for NTU students.